 - Soil fertilizer and protector: The branched long roots also loosen the soil and thus promote soil fertility.
 Being planted in rotation every 3 to 4 years, this is why they play an important role for a successful crop rotation.
 In addition, because of the deep root system and the long vegetation period sugar beets are able to optimally absorb the nitrogen bound in the soil and thereby prevent nitrate pollution of the groundwater.

-Full Valorisation of the Sugar Beet
+Full Valorisation: the Many Uses of Sugar Beet

 By extracting the sugar from the cells of the beet, raw juice is produced and boiled down in several stages until the sugar crystallizes.
 After centrifugation in addition to the white sugar the molasses remains.
 The dark syrup still contains about 40-50% sugar.
 Because of its high nutritional value, it is also used as animal feed.
-On the other hand it can also be used as a fermentation additive in applications such as yeast production, pharmaceutical production of vitamins, alcohols, or citric acid.
-Learn more about our Beet Molasses.
+On the other hand, it can also be used as a fermentation additive in applications such as yeast production, pharmaceutical production of vitamins, alcohols, or citric acid.
+Learn more about our Sugar Beet Molasses.

-During sugar extraction, non-sugar impurities in the raw juice are precipitated together with lime by adding lime and carbon dioxide from the lime kiln.
+During sugar extraction, non-sugar impurities in the raw juice of sugar beets are precipitated together with lime by adding lime and carbon dioxide from the lime kiln.
 The resulting carbonation lime is pressed off and can then be used as fertiliser on the sugar beet fields again.
 It contains many valuable nutrients and can also be used in organic farming.
 In the end, the nutrients harvested through the sugar beets are returned to the soil supporting a circular economy.

 Harvesting is also a very efficient process, since specially developed harvesters can cut off the leaves so that they are left on the field as green manure.
-In addition, the beets are cleaned still on the field with beet cleaning loader machines so that as much soil as possible remains on the field and thus less transport weight is caused.
+In addition, the sugar beets are cleaned still on the field with beet cleaning loader machines so that as much soil as possible remains on the field and thus less transport weight is caused.